-Dark mode not only aids in battery life and low-light viewing, but it also just looks better.
-This is why apps like Facebook Messenger, Twitter, and Chrome are adopting dark themes, leading us to wonder when WhatsApp will join in on the fun.
+Dark mode helps battery life and low-light viewing, and it also just looks better.
+This is why apps like Facebook Messenger, Twitter, and Chrome are adopting dark themes, and it's why iOS 13 and Android 10 both added a system-wide dark mode.
+So where you at, WhatsApp?

 The good news is WhatsApp is actively working on a dark theme.
 Unfortunately, the feature is still far from a finished product, and despite numerous leaks confirming its existence, there's no firm word on when it will roll out.